First let’s address the three letter concept.

 I make a folder in my Pictures area, on my computer and name it using the above convention. (“THT-2018-0907 That 70s Dance”)

-- Flickr note: “Folder” in your computer is the same as “Album” and Album is = to a sub folder under “Collection” in Flickr.
+- Flickr note: “Folder” in your computer is the same as “Album” in Flickr and, Album is = to a sub folder under “Collection” in Flickr.

 I then download/empty the camera card into that folder.
 I use the Windows “Move” command which empty’s the card.